 Clifton is a tiny town located in the state of Virginia.
 With a population of 292 people and four constituent neighborhoods, Clifton is the 340th largest community in Virginia.
-Clifton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Clifton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Clifton home prices are not only among the most expensive in Virginia, but Clifton real estate also consistently ranks among the most expensive in America.